 Role

-Dr Tom Vickers is employed at NTU as a Senior Lecturer, combining research with teaching and supervision at undergraduate and postgraduate levels.
+Dr Tom Vickers is employed at NTU as an Associate Professor in Sociology, combining research with teaching and supervision at undergraduate and postgraduate levels.
+He is Co-Convenor of the Work Futures Research Group and Co-Coordinator of the international Ecologies of Labour network.

 Career overview